-Install Docker Desktop
+Install Docker Desktop (optional)

-Installing Docker Desktop allows you to install a new WSL2 based backend that speeds up working with Docker on Windows, adds a nice GUI on top of Docker that allows you to see your running containers visually, installs all the command line tools for docker like docker-compose, and allows you to install a small kubernetes cluster as well.
+If you use Docker on Windows, installing Docker Desktop allows you to install a new WSL2 based backend that speeds up working with Docker on Windows, adds a nice GUI on top of Docker that allows you to see your running containers visually, installs all the command line tools for docker like docker-compose, and allows you to install a small kubernetes cluster as well.

 Read more here.

 Clone a Repo, or something in your Linux Distro.

 Note, don't clone into the

 /mnt/C directory anywhere, that's a built in way for your WSL instance to interact with your